Eddie Money: Music career

-In 1988, Money released Nothing to Lose, which featured the Top 10 hit "Walk on Water" and the Top 40 hit "The Love in Your Eyes".
+In 1988, Money released Nothing to Lose, which featured the Top 10 hit "Walk on Water" and the Top 40 hit "The Love in Your Eyes."

-Beginning in 1992, Money opened the summer concert season for the Pine Knob Music Theater in Clarkston, Michigan where he would return to open the venue for 27 consecutive years.
+Beginning in 1992, Money opened the summer concert season for the Pine Knob Music Theater in Clarkston, Michigan, where he would return to open the venue for 27 consecutive years.
 In 1996, he wrote the theme music to Quack Pack, a Disney cartoon.

 Money was inducted into the Long Island Music Hall of Fame in 2008.
 In January 2010, he performed a medley of his hit singles during the halftime performance at the Liberty Bowl.

 Money wrote and performed original songs for the films Americathon (1979), Over the Top, Back to the Beach (both 1987), and Kuffs (1992), along with the television series Hardball (1989–1990).

-In the three days following Money's death, fans streamed "Take Me Home Tonight" more than 3.1 million times, which was an increase of 349 percent compared to the previous three-day period.
+In the three days following Money's death, fans streamed "Take Me Home Tonight" more than 3.1 million times, an increase of 349 percent compared to the previous three-day period.
 Fans also streamed his other songs by 931 percent more than the three previous days.